 It can be hard to tell if a call is from the USPTO or a scammer.
 Scammers often use technology to trick phone networks into displaying a name, number, and location different from their actual name, number, and location.

 USPTO employees will never ask for your personal or payment information, such as your social security number or credit card details, over the phone.
+Do not give your social security number to anyone claiming to be from the USPTO, and only pay for trademark fees via our electronic filing system.
 Scammers often request or pressure you into providing credit card information and other personal data and demand you immediately pay fees, such as publication fees or deficiency fees.

 What to do if you receive a spoofed USPTO phone call